ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

 ## Renewing your annual license
 {: #monitor-renew-license}

 The license activation file is valid for one year.
+Follow these steps to monitor and renew your license:

-In the NetScaler licensing GUI, go to **System > Licenses** to view:
+1. In the NetScaler licensing GUI, go to **System > Licenses** to view:{: ui}

-* The last activation or renewal date
+   * The last activation or renewal date{: ui}
-* Upcoming activation or renewal date
+   * Upcoming activation or renewal date{: ui}

-To make sure NetScaler operations remain uninterrupted, follow these steps:
+1. To make sure NetScaler operations remain uninterrupted, follow these steps before the renewal date:{: ui}

-1. Click **Renew now** before the renewal date.
+   1. Click **Renew now** before the renewal date.{: ui}
    1. Generate a new activation request file.
-For instructions, see steps 1-4 in [Installing and activating the new VPX license token](#transition-netscaler-to-las-ui).
+For instructions, see steps 1-4 in [Installing and activating the new VPX license token](#transition-netscaler-to-las-ui).{: ui}
-1. [Create an IBM Support case](/unifiedsupport/cases/form){: external} to request a license activation file (see step 5).
+   1. [Create an IBM Support case](/unifiedsupport/cases/form){: external} to request a license activation file (see step 5).{: ui}
-1. Upload the new LAS activation file from IBM (see step 7).
+   1. Upload the new LAS activation file from IBM (see step 7).{: ui}

+1. CLI steps - work in progress